miloboyd/chess-robot/README.md

 Camera integration:
     the camera has not been tested yet and therefore has not been fully integrated.
 I will include instructions on how to use it once it is tested.
     Eventually it will be toggled on using a rosarg.

+Equipment Included
+4x chessboard quadrants
+16x custom white chess pieces
+16x custom black chess pieces
+1x alignment board

+Board Setup:
+Place alignment board on the surface of the UR3e bench with corners aligned for future measurements.
+Place all 4 quadrants on the alignment board.
+Ensure markings below the board follow order so the board is fitted correctly.
+Place white chess pieces on board ensuring the Queen is placed on white grid.
+Repeat step 3 for black pieces ensuring the black Queen is placed on the black grid.

+Ai Subsystem

+Overview:
+The Ai subsystem is responsible for interpreting the chessboard state and generating optimal moves for the robot using the Stockfish chess engine.
+This module receives FEN strings from the vision subsystem, processes them and returns a valid move in under two seconds.

+Inputs and Outputs:
+Input: FEN string (Forsyth-Edwards Notation) from the vision system (Sean’s Subsystem)

+Process: Stockfish generates the best move based on the current board state

+Output: Valid move in algebraic notation -> passed to the robot manipulation subsystem (Milo’s subsystem)